 Medicare Part D is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies.

 The Medicare Part D catastrophic coverage reduces the amount of copays and coinsurance after the coverage gap.
 For example, in 2021, the coverage gap amount is $6,500.

-The Medicare Part D coverage gap, also known as the donut hole, is the payment stage between the initial coverage limit and the catastrophic coverage.
-The portion you pay for prescriptions is usually higher in this phase until you reach $6,350 for covered drugs in 2020 and enter the catastrophic level.
+The Medicare Part D coverage gap, also known as the donut hole, is the payment stage between the initial coverage limit and catastrophic coverage.
+The portion you pay for prescriptions is usually higher in this phase until you enter the catastrophic level.

 The Medicare Part D late enrollment penalty is a fee added onto your Part D premium if you go 63 consecutive days after your Initial Enrollment Period ends without creditable prescription drug coverage.
 The penalty generally applies for the lifetime of your Part D plan.

 A Medicare Savings Account (MSA) is a type of Medicare Advantage plan that provides you with a set amount of money to help cover some medical expenses in exchange for a high deductible for which you are responsible.